welissonArley/MyBooksRecommendations/README.md

 I created this repository to learn how to use and implement an API .NET Core with GraphQL, and to allow other developers to study and see the code’s details.

-I wrote an article on Medium where I teach with details how I created and run this project.
-You can read it using the links below:

-English version:

-link here

-French version:

-link here

 One last tip: you should really read my book recommendations list 🤓.

 ### Built With